kikidawson/CV/README.md

 ## Employment History
 ### Deloitte UK (Consulting)
-- Platform Engineer (April 2022 - November 2023)
-- Junior Platform Engineer (April 2021 - April 2022)
 #### Global Financial Services App (September 2022 - November 2023)
-- Delivered engaging project demonstrations to global team, recieving positive feedback from both technical and non-technical team members.
+- Delivered engaging project demonstrations to global team, receiving positive feedback from both technical and non-technical team members.
 - Earned a reputation as go-to person within the team for help with Terraform.
 Skilled at adding complex functionality to re-usable Terraform modules while maintaining readability.
 - Received praise for natural mentorship abilities, fostering a culture of continuous learning and improvement by being genuinely excited about learning.
 - Created pipelines to support DevOps best practices.
 For example, automating PR checks that run linters, formatters, and security scans, to increase efficiency and ensure adherence to ways of working.
 - Led initiative to streamline client onboarding process, architecting and implementing user-friendly Terraform modules and clear documentation.
 These efforts enabled non-technical users to deploy a customised AWS Organization with minimal code changes, significantly reducing margin for human error, onboarding time, and complexity.
 - **MAIN TECH;** AWS, GitHub Actions, Terraform, ArgoCD, ArgoWorkflows, Jira
 #### COVID Response Project (April 2021 - September 2022)
+- Promotion from Analyst to Consultant in April 2022
 - Reviewed and approved Terraform plans for deployment to the production environment.
 - Involved in the successful migration of a serverless COVID response project to a new AWS account, completing over 6 cutovers and without any downtime.
 - Improved team dynamics by working with the scrum master to enhance the environment for retrospectives, resulting in increased participation and enjoyment among team members.